Updated August 4, 2020

 Buckle-up buddy, cos you sure can!
 You no longer require a specific reason to go for a drive in NSW.
 So in the words of Rihanna, shut up and drive.
 Feel free to check out these scenic drives near Sydney or these awesome road trips further afield.

 Are dentists open?

 If you’re in a real tooth-related pickle or you're hankering to get those chompers whitened, you should be in luck.
 Level three restrictions on dentists were eased from late April with many elective procedures now allowed.
 Many dental clinics have been operating at a reduced capacity.
 If you're unsure about treatments you can seek, you can contact your local public dental service for triage and advice.

 While uprooting your living arrangements is hopefully not something you need to do during a pandemic, moving house or moving between two places of residence has been permitted all along.
 Just make sure you observe hygiene and physical distancing rules.

 Of the first 2000 people diagnosed in Australia, half of those surveyed were fully recovered within 16 days of the initial onset of symptoms, three-quarters were recovered within three weeks and 96 per cent were well by six weeks.
+However, more and more is being discovered about 'long-haulers' who are ill with the virus for months.
 Read more here.